mbcarruthers/vhdl_config/readme.md

 - then open in codium

-Note: Surfer also is available as an extension however I find that creates too much going on in one window, personally
+Note: Surfer installed and added to .bashrc as surf